How to Safely Pump Breast Milk While Driving a Car

 Dangers of pumping breast milk while driving

-If you’re using an electric pump, a vacuum still needs to be generated in order for milk to flow out of your breast.
+If you’re using an electric pump, a vacuum still needs to be generated for milk to flow out of your breast.
 This means that it’s still possible for you to lose your concentration and cause an accident if you’re not careful.

 There are also environmental concerns associated with pumping while driving.
-The pump itself can use up to two amps of power, which is enough electricity to operate a hair dryer or an electric toothbrush.
+The pump can use up to two amps of power, enough electricity to operate a hair dryer or an electric toothbrush.
 Most cars don’t have the capability for you to plug in your pump while driving and run it off of your car battery.

 Breast milk should be stored safely after it’s been pumped

 It’s best to store your breast milk in the refrigerator.
-It can be frozen for up to six months, but it must be thawed in a refrigerator and not on your countertop.
+It can be frozen for up to six months but must be thawed in a refrigerator and not on your countertop.
 If you need to make room in the freezer, don’t refreeze breast milk that has been thawed once; throw it out instead!

 Pumping milk into a bottle while driving